kvietmeier/scripts/archive/README.md

 ### Some really old stuff

-These are a bunch of utility scripts I wrote back in my old Sun Micro days
+These are a bunch of utility scripts I wrote back in my old Sun Micro days other earlier roles.